nojhan/flicksave/README.md

 FlickSave will make a copy the current version of your file, along with the precise date of this version.

+This may be useful for digital artists that want to prepare a time-lapse of their on-going work without having to think about it.

 # Usage